shyrfxl/sish/README.md

 OPTIONS:
 	The following options are supported by sish:
-	-c command
-		Execute the given command.
+	-c command	Execute the given command.
 	-x Enable tracing: Write each command to standard error, preceeded by ’+’.

 DETAILS:
 	sish allows for the execution of the given commands with a minimal amount of niceties.
-When sish is invoked and no commands are passed via the -c flag, it will print a simple prompt to stdout.
-It then reads commands from the controlling terminal, executing them as one would expect.
+When sish is invoked and no commands are passed via the -c flag, it will print a simple prompt to stdout.It then reads commands from the controlling terminal, executing them as one would expect.

 CONSIST OF: